robert-orlinski/robert-orlinski-old/README.md

 I am a Front-End and WordPress developer, PM, and team manager with several years of commercial experience.

-Currently in love with React, Redux, Next.js, Gatsby, JAMStack, and TypeScript 😌
+Currently in love with React, Redux, Next.js, Gatsby, Jamstack, and TypeScript 😌

 ## Where you can find me?